shiham-jamaldeen/challenge21/README.md

 - [Preview](#Preview)

 ## Key features
-- Semantic search for books using the Google API
+- Semantic search for books using the Google Books API
-- Members only section
+- Login to your profile
+- Create new member profile
-- Add / Remove favourites on your profile
+- Add / Remove favourites books
+- Favourites accessible from your profile

 ## Technology stack
 - React Framework